I have developed these principles as part of my brokerage activities in order to maximise results and minimise risks.

 Be equitable, as the more one takes risks and contributes to the collective success, the more one should be rewarded.

 Do not seek profit at all costs.
-For example, friends, business relationships [...] are more important than money and short-term gains.
+For example, friends, business relationships [...] are more important than short-term gains.

-Aim for the consensus.
+Aim for a consensus.
 If it’s not possible, then exit the project, and leave the involved parties on good terms.

 Limitations: